endurox-dev/endurox/README.md

 just configure number of executables to start.

-For local inter-process-communication (IPC) Enduro/X uses kernel memory based Posix queues thus avoid overhead of the TCP/IP protocol which is used in other middlewares or REST based microservice architectures.
+For local inter-process-communication (IPC) Enduro/X uses kernel memory based Posix queues to avoid overhead of the TCP/IP protocol which is used in other middlewares or REST based microservice architectures.
 Thus this approach greatly increases application speed, as kernel queues is basically a matter of block memory copy from one process to another (by contrast of 7 layers of TCP/IP stack).